Update: This post on Yale SAT scores contains data based on the Class of 2021. Good luck Class of 2022 Yale applicants! (October 10, 2017)

 Some Needed Perspective

-Don’t freak out.
 If your SAT score is in the lower range, all is not lost.
-Yale doesn’t only look at the numbers on your application to determine whether or not to admit you.
-You’re not just a number on a page, and there is no required score that you must earn in order to be admitted into Yale.
+Yale looks at more than the numbers on your application to determine whether or not to admit you.
+You’re not just a number on a page.
+There is no required score that you must earn in order to be admitted into Yale.
 Your score is just one piece of the puzzle.

-One pro is that your SAT scores aren’t the end-all-be-all of your application!
+One pro is that your Yale SAT scores aren’t the be-all-end-all of your application!
 Maybe you aren’t a great standardized test taker (trust me – this is a learned skill), but you did very well in school, were the captain of the soccer team, and volunteer on the weekends.
-You’re still looking good to the admissions committee!
+As a result of your hard work in the other areas of your application, you’re still looking good to the admissions committee!

-However, one con is that that SAT is still approximately 1/3 of your application.
-Which means that all the time you studied for the SAT, plus the 4 hours of your life you spent taking the SAT, determines quite a sizable chunk of your application.
+However, one con is that the SAT is still approximately 1/3 of your application.
+As a result, all the time you studied for the SAT, plus the 4 hours of your life you spent taking the SAT, determines quite a sizable chunk of your application.
 You spent four whole years improving your GPA and developing your interests outside of the classroom, but your SAT score was determined in one measly morning.

 What You Can Do

+So, what can you do to earn great Yale SAT scores?
 Prepare, prepare, prepare!
-If you haven’t taken your SAT yet, or you have time to retake it before applying to Yale next fall, then you have plenty of time to study and ready yourself for the SAT.
+If you haven’t taken your SAT yet, or if you have time to retake it before applying to Yale next fall, then you have plenty of time to study and ready yourself for the SAT.
 Test taking is a skill that can be learned over time and with practice, just like playing Ping-Pong or leaning the ukulele.

 The best thing you can do right now is create a reasonable SAT study schedule for yourself that you’ll be able to stick to consistently between now and test day.
 Study a little every day until a day before the test … then relax!